-First, we propose a column-indices permutation in SCSR in order to optimize data-access patterns for sparse matrix-vector (SpMV) multiplication and its transpose (SpMV_T).
-Second, beyond the sorting-based blocking scheme in [33], we propose a sorting-free blocking mechanism to transform the SCSR format into multiple dense sub-matrices at runtime by leveraging the view-level sparsity patterns of the system matrix and aiming to reduce the preprocessing overhead.
-Third, we address the data dependencies in the original ART algorithm and propose a parallelized ART.
+Our previous research [16, 17] propose the CUDAaccelerated algebraic reconstruction technique (i.e., cuART), which provides a complete compression and parallelization solution for ART-based CT image reconstruction on GPUs.
+The cuART includes our symmetry-based, CSR format (SCSR), two blocking techniques, parallelized ART and a transpose-free GPU kernel.
+The SCSR is a CSR variant dedicated for the System matrix.
+It compresses data by leveraging CT physical characteristics.
+We also propose a column-indices permutation in SCSR in order to optimize data-access patterns for sparse matrix-vector (SpMV) multiplication and its transpose (SpMV_T).
+The blocking techniques in cuART transform the system matrix in SCSR format to several dense sub-matrices.
+We provide two blocking techniques leveraging two different levels of system matrix sparsities.
+The sorting-based global-level blocking leverages global-level sparsity pattern and is intuitive and easy to be implemented.
+On the other hand, the view-level blocking requires more a complicated transformation algorithm, but is sorting-free and converges faster due to leveraging finer grained (local) view-level sparsity pattern.
+Moreover, we address the data dependencies in the original ART algorithm and propose a parallelized ART.
 Though our parallelized ART slightly sacrifices convergence speed, we verify that it does not affect the reconstruction accuracy and can deliver overall speedup that surpasses the original ART algorithm.
-Based on these optimizations, we then provide a transpose-free GPU kernel to achieve significant performance improvements over other general SpMV schemes on GPUs.
-Our major contributions can be summarized as follows:
+Based on these optimizations, we then provide a transpose-free GPU kernel in cuART to achieve significant performance improvements over other general SpMV schemes on GPUs.